-If you’ve started your third year of university, GDL or LPC, and would like to apply, please submit your CV and covering letter to email@example.com.
+If you’ve started your third year of university, GDL or LPC, and would like to apply, please submit your CV and covering letter, here

 If you’d like to apply for a Training Contract with us, the first thing to do is get in touch.

-Follow the link here to set up you profile, submit a cover letter and an up to date CV to firstname.lastname@example.org, introducing yourself and letting us know why you’d like to work here.
-You can format this however you like – a word document, a slide deck, or something more creative.
+Follow the link here to set up you profile, submit a cover letter and an up to date CV.
+We’re keen to hear about you, your interests and passions and why you’d like to work here.
+You can format this however you like—a word document, a slide deck, or something more creative.